TaiVietWang/-/books_com_tw_crawlers/books_com_tw_crawlers/README.md

 ---

 ## English (brief)
-This repository contains four Jupyter notebooks for scraping different book lists from **books.com.tw** (Upcoming, Pre-order, Exclusive, and New Releases).
-**For research/educational purposes only.** Please respect the website's Terms of Service and robots.txt, and rate-limit your requests.
+A set of Python Jupyter Notebooks for scraping book data from books.com.tw, covering Upcoming, Pre-order, Exclusive, and New Releases categories.
+The scripts output structured data (e.g., CSV) for easy analysis.
+For research and educational purposes only – please respect the site's Terms of Service, robots.txt, and apply proper rate limiting.